-Passover 2021 begins on Saturday, March 27 at sundown.
-Jews all over the world will celebrate the first night of Passover by gathering with friends and family for a Seder.
-During the Seder, we remember when we were enslaved in Egypt by putting certain items on the Seder plate, eating symbolic foods, and saying various traditional blessings.
-The Haggadah guides us through the 14 total parts of the Seder, but today, we are going to focus on the fifth one: Maggid, which is Hebrew for narrate.
+During the Seder, we remember our enslavement in Egypt and journey to freedom by putting certain items on the Seder plate, eating symbolic foods, and reciting various traditional blessings.
+The Haggadah guides us through the 14 total parts of the Seder, but today, we are going to focus on the fifth one: Maggid, which is Hebrew for “narrate.”

 Maggid is when we retell the Exodus story.
 It includes reciting the Ten Plagues, singing Dayenu, and one of the most beloved and well-known aspects of the Seder experience: Mah Nishtanah, or the Four Questions.